 and the place of Cetiosaurus amongst the Sauropods.

-The meeting will be held in Lecture Theatre 1 in the Bennett Building on the Leicester University campus.
+The meeting was held in Lecture Theatre 1 in the Bennett Building on the Leicester University campus.

-Tickets, at £17.50, are available from the Treasurer, Roger Latham, at Section C meetings or:
+Tickets, at £17.50, were available from the Treasurer, Roger Latham, at Section C meetings or:

 25 Potters Lane,